michael-milette/moodle-filter_filtercodes/README.md

 * Details/summary [{details}][{summary}]This is the summary[{/summary}] followed by the details.[{/details}]: {details}{summary}This is the summary{/summary} followed by the details.{/details}
 * You should not see the following note [{note}]This could be a comment, todo or reminder.[{/note}]: {note}This could be a comment, todo or reminder.{/note}
 * Click for [{help}content{/help}] : {help}Enables you to create popup help icons and bubbles just like Moodle does.{/help}
+* Click for [{info}content{/info}] : {Info}Enables you to create popup info icons and bubbles just like the Help popup but with an info icon.
+Useful for adding extra information or hidden tips in your content.{/help}
 * [{highlight}]This text is highlighted in yellow.[{/highlight}] : {highlight}This text is highlighted in yellow.{/highlight}
 * Current language [{lang}] : {lang}
 * Display content of custom profile field [{profile_field_shortname}]: Location: {profile_field_location} - assuming you had created a custom profile field with a shortname called 'location'.